Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 Price

 SRAM Rival AXS is more affordable.
-It will set you back at only about $1400.
-It is cheaper than the 105, even if you buy it with a power meter and satellite shifters.
+It costs about $1400.
+It is cheaper than the 105 Di2, even if you buy it with a power meter and satellite shifters.

 Winner: SRAM

-Which groupset are you leaning towards, and is there anything that bothers you about the other one?
-Let me know in the comments.
+Which groupset are you leaning towards, and is there anything about the other one that bothers you?
+Let me know in the comments!

 Shimano 105 Di2 vs. SRAM Rival AXS: FAQ